8th Annual Essay Contest

 2nd Place: Isabella Vembenil, The Ursuline School

-3rd Place: Sara Hanna, Harrison High School
+3rd Place: Aidan Fishman, Mamaroneck High School

-Congratulations to Our 2024 Winners!
+Congratulations to Our 2025 Essay Contest Winners!

 The contest has been funded in loving memory of Beth Massey Rubens,